About Google Scholar

 - under Library Links

-- repeat search with UConn and check "UConn - UConnFullText"
+- enter UConn in search box and check the box next to "UConn - UConnFullText"

 - repeat search with Open Worldcat and check "Open WorldCat - Library Search"